swallowcamel/nancywiki/Forms-authentication.md

 This document provides an overview on how to enable forms authentication in your Nancy application.
 For a full working sample, please refer to the `Nancy.Demo.Authentication.Forms` project in the Nancy solution.

-To enable forms authentication, in your application, you need to complete the following steps
+To enable forms authentication in your application, you need to complete the following steps

 1. Install the `Nancy.Authentication.Forms` package
 1. Implement an `IUserMapper`